 Our initial test is with the Roche Anti-SARS-CoV-2 Total antibody test, which detects both IgG and IgM.
 If testing for COVID-19 by IgM is required for immigration purposes, along with PCR, this will be covered by this assay.
 All samples which are reactive by this assay are reflexed to a second assay, the Diasorin Liaison IgG Anti-SARS-CoV-2 IgG test.
 These tests have been accredited by NATA for use in our laboratory.

 For those requiring a COVID RT-PCR + IgM serology test for travel purposes, these patients must attend one of our asymptomatic COVID testing branches.
 Click here to view the list of available branches to attend.
 Please check the hours of COVID testing prior to presenting.
 Patients cannot attend one of these branches for a COVID test if they have COVID symptoms.

 Testing for COVID-19

 DHHS guidelines as of 14/4/20 recommend coronavirus (COVID-19) testing for anyone with fever or respiratory symptoms.

 Increased measures for health and safety in our collection centres

 The health and safety of our staff and patients is of paramount importance.
 The link below details our increased health and safety measures in collection centres during this period.

 COVID-19 saliva testing

 In a pandemic situation, where we want the best chance of finding a positive patient, we should use the most sensitive method wherever possible.
 A combined throat and nasal swab is the recommended sample.
-However, where this is not possible, in limited circumstances, saliva can be used for COVID testing however, it is a less sensitive, has a risk of a false negative results and is currently not performed at Melbourne Pathology.
+Saliva testing is not recommended for individual patients unless discussed prior to collection with our microbiologists.

 Nasopharyngeal swabs collected by trained healthcare workers remains the gold standard test.